isDisplayed, isSelected, isEnabled in Selenium

 HOME

-This tutorial describes how to check the state of a WebElement.
+This tutorial describes how to check the state of a WebElement in Selenium.

 In this tutorial, we will learn the isDisplayed, isEnabled, isSelected method in Selenium, and how to check the state of a WebElement.
 There are many methods that are used to determine the visibility scope for the web elements – isSelected(), isEnabled(), and isDispalyed().